morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/common-instancetypes.md

 windows.2k22.virtio   10m
 ```

-The preferences `windows.10` or `windows.10.virtio` are the best matching.
+The preferences `windows.10` or `windows.10.virtio` are the best-matching.

 {{% alert title="Note" color="info" %}}
 This only fulfills the machines minimal requirements.
 In a production environment you would most likely size your instance bigger than the minimal requirements.